 The tool will automatically log you out of WordPress and force HTTPS on your website.

 Please, only use this plugin if your server has a functional SSL (a self-signed SSL is enough) installed that matches your domain and your SSL Mode is set to "Full HTTPS" or it'll end up in a redirect loop.

 Note: Fixing Mixed Content Warnings on generic files

 If you are using a generic content management system, where your template and files are on HTML or PHP files, you can do a mass search and replace to re-write your content from HTTP to HTTPS.

 If you have terminal access to the server, run this query on your webroot folder to find all files that reference http:// directly:

 Once it lists all files, you can go manually and fix all of them.
-If you need help, please contact our support team at https://support.sucuri.net and we can help you getting it fixed.
+If you need help, please contact our support team at https://support.sucuri.net so we can help you fix it.